-The impact of Soy Isoflavone Intake on Mammographic Density: a systematic review and meta-analysis
+The Impact of Soy Isoflavone Intake on Mammographic Density: A Systematic Review and Meta-analysis Isoflavone & mammographic density

 Mahdi Nakhaee (1), Milad Pezeshki (2), Saeid Ziaei (3), Roja Valipoor (4), Hasti Beig Verdi (5), Nillofar Deravi (6)